UniversalAnaphora/UniversalAnaphora/documents/UA_CONLL_U_Plus_proposal_v1.1.md

 17	them	they	PRON	PRP	Case=Acc|Number=Plur|Person=3|PronType=Prs	2	nmod	_	_   	(EntityId=4|MarkableID=markable_6|Min=17|SemType=do))	_
 ```

+  * Note that a distinct Split layer was proposed in the original markup document, but was subsequently eliminated.

 ### Bridging references

-  * Like  the information about Split antecedents,  Bridging information is stored in a separate  Bridging column.
+  * Bridging information is stored in a separate  Bridging column.
   * The bridging reference informaton is specified in the first line of the bridging mention.
   * The information provided is the same as in CRAC 2018, but using a different syntax.
 The full specification is  ** MarkableID=**markableID**|Rel=**rel**|MentionAnchor=**mention ID**|EntityAnchory=**entity ID** but it is expected that not all corpora will provide all of this information so only the MarkableID and one of MentionAnchor or EntityAnchor are required
   * The notation is schematically illustrated in the following example: